-How to Succeed at Your Second Interview
+How to Succeed at Your Second Interview (With 8 Tips)

 If you’ve been invited in for a second interview—congratulations!
 While each employer is different, this typically means you were chosen for the final stages in the hiring process with a smaller set of candidates they are seriously considering.
 The company is interested in you and your experience, so it’s helpful to understand what employers expect from your second interview so you can put your best foot forward.